 - D. Historic Landmarks Commission.
 Generally, the Historic Landmarks Commission will consider matters related to historic resources.
 However, because they primarily involve use issues, historic preservation incentive reviews, when subject to a Type III procedure or when they are appeals of a Type II procedure, are assigned to the Hearings Officer.
-The following land use reviews, when subject to a Type III procedure or when they are appeals of a Type II procedure, are assigned to the Historic Landmarks Commission. - 1.
+The following land use reviews, when subject to a Type III procedure or when they are appeals of a Type II procedure, are assigned to the Hearings of a Type II procedure, are assigned to the Hearings of a Type II procedure, are assigned to the Hearings of a Type II procedure, are assigned to the Hearings of a Type II procedure, are assigned to the Historic Landmarks Commission. - 1.
 Landmark designations, and the removal of landmark designations; and - 2.
-Historic resource review of Historic-and, Conservation, and National Register Landmarks and structures resources in Historic-or, Conservation, and National Register Districts-; and - 3.
-Demolition review of Historic, Conservation, and National Register Landmarks and contributing resources in Historic, Conservation, and National Register Districts.

-E.-G. [No change]
+Historic resource review of Historic-and, Conservation, and National Register Landmarks and structures resources in Historic-or, Conservation, and National Register Districts-; - 3.
+Demolition review of Historic, Conservation, and National Register Landmarks and contributing resources in Historic, Conservation, and National Register Districts; and - 4.
+Adjustments associated with Historic, Conservation, and National Register Landmarks and Historic, Conservation, and National Register Districts. - E.-G. [No change]